Marslanali/marslanali.github.io/_talks/ros_project1_2020.md

 ### [2021] Analyze and Develop Network Intelligence and Security Engine (NISE) Validation Modules in C++ and Linux.

-This project configured and implemented Network Intelligence and Security Engine (NISE) APIs in Linux with C++, serialize and deserialize them using google protocol buffers.
-Writing manual Unit Test cases for NISE APIs using Google Test framework and prepare documentation with MarkDown Language
+This project configured and implemented Network Intelligence and Security Engine (NISE) APIs in Linux with C++, serialized and deserialized them using Google protocol buffers.
+Writing manual Unit Test cases for NISE APIs using Google Test framework and preparing documentation with MarkDown Language.

 **Technologies**: C++, CMake, Gtest, Linux, protobuf, Valgrind